 Study abroad enhances the undergraduate experience for business students.
-We encourage study abroad as well as advance planning for doing so.
+The department encourages study abroad as well as advance planning for doing so.
 Early consultation with an advisor will allow for meaningful integration of one's international and university studies.

 DEPARTMENTAL HONORS